I’ve been trying to get Volumes and LiteFS set up using the LiteFS Getting Started.

 This is a shortcoming of LiteFS right now and we’ve been wrestling with the best way to solve it.
 LiteFS calculates a rolling checksum of the database after every transaction, however, basic file copies don’t operate using transactions.
 I think this could be implemented pretty easily as long as no other applications are using the database at the same time.
 I added an issue (#192) and I’ll get that into the next release after v0.3.0.

 The naming of the folders adds to this confusion.
 Someone else recently opened an issue (#164) about this.
-You could make it so you save LiteFS data to the volumes directly (/data) instead of a subfolder.
-I may change mount-dir to fuse-dir to avoid confusion about FUSE mounts vs volume mounts.
+You could make it so you save LiteFS data to the volumes directly (/data

 I appreciate the feedback!
 LiteFS still has rough edges so every bit of feedback helps to get it polished in the long run.

-If you’re trying to do a one-time upload of data, you can set the Dockerfile’s ENTRYPOINT to sleep inf and then you can log in and run any setup stuff you need to.
+If you’re trying to do a one-time upload of data, you can set the Dockerfile’s ENTRYPOINT

-For incremental migrations, I’d suggest using incrementally-numbered SQL migration files and track where which one your database is on by using the built-in PRAGMA user_version.
+For incremental migrations, I’d suggest using incrementally-numbered SQL migration files and track where which one your database is on by using the built-in PRAGMA user_version

 3 Likes

-Another option for initial migrations is to use the sqlite3 CLI’s .dump command to get a SQL file and then run that in a sqlite3 CLI session against LiteFS.
+command to get a SQL file and then run that in a sqlite3

 2 Likes